The Bankrate promise

 When to refinance a business loan

 Refinancing can help you better manage your business debt, but it’s not always the best option.
-Ask yourself a few questions before you decide to refinance.
+Ask yourself a few questions to decide when to refinance your business loan.

 - Have my personal and business credit scores improved?